webcomics/dosage/doc/web/content/comics/ComicFury_BabyBatman.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>It's Batman, but as a baby.
 Well technically he's more of a small child but that doesn't have the same ring to it.
-Updates Tuesday and Friday!</td>
+Updates whenever</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://BabyBatman.webcomic.ws/">http://BabyBatman.webcomic.ws/</a></td>